tgh-apil/scoliosis_epidural_spine_phantom/README.md

 2. If the gel does not contain graphite powder, slowly add graphite powder into fully liquefied mixture until saturated.
    1. For this phantom, this step is optional.
 You can leave it clear if the learning objective is to insert an epidural without the use of ultrasound.
 3. Thread a length of silicone tubing through the scoliotic sipne to replicate the thecal sac.
 The length should be just enough to reach end-to-end of the scoliotic spine.
-4. Attach scoliotic spine insert and thecal sac silicone tube into the silicone mold.
+4. Anchor scoliotic spine insert and thecal sac silicone tube into the silicone mold with 4 x M4*16 bolts.
 5. Pour gel into mold until the gel is flush with the top of the spine insert
 6. Allow gel to fully cool before removal from silicone molds.
 7. Remove previously installed silicone tube.